GijongKim/GijongKim/README.md

 - 👋 Hi, I’m @GijongKim
-- 👀 Product Manager / Growth hacker / Web(App) Back-End
+- 👀 Product Manager / Growth hacker
-- 🌱 Python(Django) / Web page development
-- 📫 gijong5966@naver.com
+- 📫 gijong5966@gmail.com

 <!---
 GijongKim/GijongKim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.